What Are The Most Popular AP Classes in 2026?

 • You're trying to predict what your school offers.
 Popular classes are more likely to be available at your school.

 • You're looking for tried-and-tested subjects.
-Popular classes typically have more resources available—more textbooks, more online videos, more practice tests.
+Popular classes have more resources available - more textbooks, more online videos, more practice tests.

 • You want to understand scheduling ease.
-More popular classes often have multiple sections, making it easier to fit them into your timetable without conflicts.
+More popular classes have multiple sessions, making it easier to fit them into your timetable without conflicts.

 • You're curious about competition.
 On the flip side, knowing what's popular helps you understand where competition might be fiercest, both in your school and on a national level.